 By SATOSHI OKUMURA/ Staff Writer

-The Defense Ministry is planning to relocate the U.S. military’s landing practice site from Iwoto island, also known as Iwojima, south of Tokyo, to Mageshima island, which lies off Nishinoomote city.
+The project is aimed at establishing a Self-Defense Forces facility on Mageshima island to relocate the U.S. military’s landing practice site on Iwoto island, also known as Iwojima, south of Tokyo.

 Visit this page for the latest news on Japan’s battle with the novel coronavirus pandemic.